eschava/psmqtt/README.rst

 NOTE: After formatting tasks providing many parametes are combined to single one.

-Unnamed parameters are avaiable as x
+Unnamed parameters are avaiable as x.

 All additional filters are defined at the filters.py file.
 You also can add custom filters there.